jtokarowski/spotifyAnalysis/README.md

 Change directory to the main folder and run python app.py.

 Navigate to localhost:8000 in a browser to start the process.

+Sign in to spotify and grant the application permission to read and write to public/private playlists.

+Select playlists containing songs you want to analyze, hit the submit button at the bottom of the page.

+You will be redirected to a new page with a visualization of the cluster center locations via a radar chart.
 ```

 ## Built With